Taq-e Gara: Design and construction

 There are conflicting views as to the time of its construction.
-Parthian and Sassanid eras have been proposed, but most archeologists and historians believe that it has been built during late Sassanid Empire for a variety of reasons.
+Parthian and Sasanian eras have been proposed, but most archeologists and historians believe that it has been built during late Sasanian era for a variety of reasons.

 Access and attributes

 The monument is located on the old road from Kermanshah to Qasr-e Shirin with the new road overlooking it.
-It is about a five hundred meters walk away from the main road.
+It is about five hundred meters from the main road.